CogStack/CogStack-NiFi/docs/deploy/services.md

 # Available Services
-This doc covers the available services in the example deployment.
+This file covers the available services in the example deployment.

-Apache NiFi-related files are provided in [`./nifi`](https://github.com/CogStack/CogStack-NiFi/tree/master/nifi) directory.
+Apache NiFi-related files are provided in [`../nifi`](../nifi) directory.

-Please note that all the services are deployed using [Docker](https://docker.io) engine and requires docker deamon to be running / functioning.
+Please note that all the services are deployed using [Docker](https://docker.io) engine and it needs to be present in the system.

 ## Primary services
 All the services are defined in `services.yml` file and these are: